srcmaxim/srcmaxim.github.io/content/posts/approaches-that-are-used-for-event-driven-apps.md

 draft: true
 ---

-Event-Driven architecture is widely popular distributed streaming platform that thousands of companies like New Relic, Uber, and Square use to build scalable, high-throughput, and reliable real-time streaming systems.
+Event-Driven architecture is a widely popular distributed streaming platform that thousands of companies like New Relic, Uber, and Square use to build scalable, high-throughput, and reliable real-time streaming systems.

-In this article I'd like to note approaches that are used for event-driven applications based on Kafka distributed streaming platform.
+In this article, I'd like to note approaches that are used for event-driven applications based on Kafka distributed streaming platform.

 ## Microservices patterns overview